StarRocks/starrocks/docs/sql-reference/sql-functions/condition-functions/case_when.md

 +-------+--------+-------+
 ```

-Example 1: Use simple CASE with ELSE specified.
+### Use simple CASE

+- ELSE is specified and the result in ELSE is returned if no equal expression is found.

 ```plain
 mysql> select gender, case gender